Two-color harmonic spectroscopy of ultrafast Dirac electron dynamics: Conclusion

 \section{Conclusion}

-In conclusion, our joint experimental and theoretical study has established an HHG-based all-optical approach to observe and quantify ultrafast depletion effects and carrier excitation dynamics in solids, which also yields absolute timing information.
-With respect to conventional bulk materials, such as ZnO, we found that the Dirac semimetal HOPG shows strong valence band population saturation due to its gapless nature even under moderate laser intensities ($\sim$$10^{10}\,\mathrm{W\,cm}^{-2}$), leading to half-filling in the vicinity of the Dirac point.
-We identified this effect as responsible for the observed $\sim 17.5$ fs time shifts and the suppression of the harmonic emission in the later part of the driving laser pulse through Pauli blocking.
+In conclusion, our joint experimental and theoretical study has established an NPHG-based all-optical approach to observe and quantify ultrafast carrier saturation effects and carrier excitation dynamics in solids, which also yields absolute timing information.
+With respect to conventional bulk materials, such as ZnO, we found that the Dirac semimetal HOPG shows strong conduction band population saturation due to its gapless nature even under moderate laser intensities ($\sim$$10^{10}\,\mathrm{W\,cm}^{-2}$), leading to half-filling in the vicinity of the Dirac point.
+We identified this effect as responsible for the observed $\sim 17.5$ fs time shifts and the suppression of the harmonic emission in the later part of the driving laser pulse through state blocking.

-Our study demonstrates that gapless materials are subject to depletion effects and Pauli blocking, leaving behind a sizable conduction band population and rendering harmonic generation processes nonparametric in nature.
+Our study demonstrates that gapless materials are subject to saturation effects and state blocking, leaving behind a sizable conduction band population and rendering harmonic generation processes nonparametric in nature.
 Petahertz optoelectronics, where optical manipulation of the material is performed on attosecond time scales, relies mainly on virtual charge carrier excitations and their reversibility~\cite{Sommer2016,Boulakee2022,Borsch2023}.
-In order to realize petahertz optoelectronics with full reversibility in gapless materials, pulse duration and peak intensity need to be limited such that Pauli blocking is avoided.
-Even if this cannot be achieved, gapless materials can nevertheless serve as an ultrafast optoelectronic switch where the presence or the absence of a pre-excitation pulse affects the efficiency of nonlinear processes through Pauli blocking on the significantly longer time scale of spontaneous emission.
-The nonparametric nature of HHG in gapless materials even at moderate intensities may also be helpful for generating upconverted light with nonclassical photon statistics due to the depletion effect, as recently predicted for gas-phase HHG~\cite{Stammer2024}.
+In order to realize petahertz optoelectronics with full reversibility in gapless materials, pulse duration and peak intensity need to be limited such that state blocking is avoided.
+Even if this cannot be achieved, gapless materials can nevertheless serve as an ultrafast optoelectronic switch where the presence or the absence of a pre-excitation pulse affects the efficiency of nonlinear processes through state blocking on the significantly longer time scale of spontaneous emission.
+The nonparametric nature of HHG in gapless materials even at moderate intensities may also be helpful for generating upconverted light with nonclassical photon statistics due to a saturation or depletion effect, as recently predicted for gas-phase HHG~\cite{Stammer2024}.